Rhetorical presidency: Concepts

-The Rhetorical presidency entails with key concepts.
+The rhetorical presidency entails key concepts.
 First, the president communicates via a mass medium like a national TV or radio broadcast and typically uses national addresses to do so.
 Second, the president addresses the American audience as a whole with a common purpose during his addresses.
 Third, the president along with his staff control the message and content that is being presented in the address.
-Fourth, the president goes “public” with his opinion in order to sway public opinion on issues and to gain support for his policies.
+Fourth, the president "goes public" with his message in order to sway public opinion on issues and to gain support for his policies.

-Since the dawn of the new mediums of communication, such as radio and television, the president and his staff have utilized them to address the American audience.
+Since the dawn of the new media of communication, such as radio and television, the president and his staff have utilized them to address the American audience.
 Along with the president focusing their attention to mass media, mass media also turned their focus to the president and gave the president more media coverage than ever.

-Presidents under the Rhetorical Presidency paradigm commonly speak to the American population by using language that makes them seem as one of "them."
+Presidents under the rhetorical presidency paradigm commonly speak to the American population by using language that makes them seem as one of "them."
 The president uses language like, "My fellow Americans" to inflict familiar and comfortable feelings in the audience so they are willing to hear the message the president wants to display.

 Presidents seek to control the message and policy they want to put out in the US, so the administrations works to present the message and content in ways that will make the policy more willing to be accepted by the Americans.
-They alter language, leak information, and send narrow messages so more and more Americans to understand what the President is talking about.
+They alter language, leak information, and send narrow messages so more and more Americans to understand what the president is talking about.

-The President will a lot of times "go public" with their opinion in order to sway the public into supporting the policy and messages they are promoting.
-This is done sometimes to go around Congress and the legislative branch who could be at gridlock with the President on opinion and to possibly push them to get pieces of policy through.
+The president will often "go public" with their opinion in order to sway the public into supporting the policy and messages they are promoting.
+This is done sometimes to go around Congress and the legislative branch who could be at an impasse with the president on opinion and to possibly push them to get pieces of policy through.
+The rhetorical presidency established the president as campaigner for the electorate's approval and opinion.